Angelahoover/Angelahoover/README.md

 ### Hi there 👋

-I'm a startup founder working on LazyWeb.
-I like working with customers to make something they want, and partners in ecommerce and cloud computing to get it out to the world.
+I'm a startup founder working on Andi - Search for the Next Generation.

+Andi is an AI search assistant that delivers direct answers and uses AI to find high-quality information without spam, ads or tracking.

-I'm learning Python and data analytics, and interested in privacy and AI.
+I love building things.
+I'm excited about AI-powered coding tools, and learning Python and data analytics.
+I'm interested in all things privacy and AI.

 ![](https://komarev.com/ghpvc/?username=Angelahoover)